Pledge of Support

 Appointments to meet with one of our licensed counselors should be made through Lesa Auten, Medical Assistant, (618) 537-6503.
 Sessions usually take 45 to 50 minutes.
 There is a $25.00 fee for late cancellations/missed appointments.
 Please contact the front desk or email your counselor with 24 hours advanced notice of your need to cancel a scheduled appointment.

-Incident Reporting Form - This link will connect individuals to an ANONYMOUS reporting form for use regarding sexual assault on campus.
-Students or members of the campus community may use this link to report a sexual assault.
-You will be connected to an online form that collects information.
+Incident Reporting Form - This link will connect individuals to an ANONYMOUS reporting form to help a friend or a fellow student that you are concerned about.
+This form may be used by members of the community to report mental health concerns, problem behaviors and/or sexual assaults on campus.
+You will be connected to an online form that collects minimum information and will alert campus staff to assist the individuals involved.

 Meet the Staff